crowdsecurity/cs-cloud-firewall-bouncer/docs/example-gcp.md

-# CrowdSec Cloud Firewall Bouncer

-Bouncer for cloud firewalls to use with [Crowdsec](https://github.com/crowdsecurity/crowdsec).

-:warning: This is not an official Crowdsec bouncer.

-The Cloud Firewall Bouncer will periodically fetch new and expired/removed decisions from the CrowdSec Local API and update cloud firewall rules accordingly.

-Supported cloud providers:

-- Google Cloud Platform (GCP) :heavy_check_mark:

-## How to use this bouncer in Docker
+# How to use this bouncer in Docker

 ## Example with GCP